1. By accepting our order or by supplying the goods ordered, the SUPPLIER is deemed to have accepted the present conditions.

 7. Terms of delivery

 The agreed delivery clause shall be construed in accordance with Incoterms.
 In the event of any doubt, the latest version of Incoterms shall be used.
-Place of performance for the goods and the services shall be the agreed place of destination.
+As place of performance for the goods and the services shall be considered the agreed place of destination.

 C Warranty and quality